-We will pick you up at your accommodation with the vehicle that will leave us at the water intake, the starting point of the Dientes de Navarino trekking circuit.
+We will pick you up from your accommodation in our van that will take us to the local water reservoir, the starting point of the Dientes de Navarino trekking circuit.

-After an introductory talk on the information panel, we will give you the poles and a snack bag for you to dose during the trek.
-Remember to bring your own water bottle as this way we avoid the use of disposable plastics, in addition to reducing unnecessary risks due to the spread of viruses and diseases.
+After a briefing at the information board, we will provide you with hiking poles and a snack pack for you to fuel up on during the hike.
+Please remember to bring your own water bottle as this helps us avoid the use of disposable plastics and reduces unnecessary risks associated with the spread of viruses and diseases.

-We will begin the trekking by immersing ourselves in the southernmost forests on the planet and we will learn to differentiate some southern tree species, as well as other characteristic herbaceous and shrubby ones.
-We will also be attentive to birds that may come to say hello during the walk.
-It is a 3.5-kilometer uphill trek reaching a height of 650 meters above sea level (we start at 50 meters above sea level) in the high Andes to Cerro Bandera, a place from which to the north we have the best view of Puerto Williams, the Beagle Channel and Tierra del Fuego (if the weather allows it, we can even see Ushuaia) and to the south the famous Dientes de Navarino.
+We will begin our hike by venturing into the southernmost forests on the planet, where we will learn to differentiate some tree species native to the region, as well as other characteristic plants and bushes.
+We will also be on the lookout for any birds that may pass by to greet us along the way.
+This is a 3.5-kilometer hike up to 650 meters above sea level to Cerro Bandera (we start at 50 meters above sea level).
+From the summit, we have the best views of Puerto Williams, the Beagle Channel, Tierra del Fuego to the north (weather permitting, we may even see the Argentine city of Ushuaia), and the peaks of the famous Dientes de Navarino to the south.

-After the photo of rigor and depending on the weather conditions since this is an area very exposed to the wind, we will have something warm and begin the descent.
+Depending on the weather conditions after taking the obligatory photo on top (this is an area highly exposed to wind), we will enjoy a warm beverage and begin our descent.